 2 tablespoons fennel seeds

-Grind all of these together till till in powder form.
+Grind all of these together till are in powder form.
 Store in an airtight container and use to garnish your curries and other Pakistani dishes for that extra oomph!

 This is a much faster way to make a dish that is usually cooked for hours and even overnight in some homes but that just means you need to have many of the ingredients prepped ahead and use those that cook faster, like: